krishnad1982/DaprPoc/README.md

-# Dapr POC Verison 1.0
+# Dapr POC Version 1.0

-This example shows a basic idea about how we can use pub/sub, state management, secrets and observability building blocks in Dapr
+This example shows a basic idea about how we can use pub/sub, state management, secrets and observability building blocks in Dapr.

 This project has got two services
 - Order
 - Dispatch